Stop Building AI for AI's Sake — How VC Mindset Transforms Product Evaluation

 What the smart money actually evaluates

-Venture capitalists got their inoculation against technology hype the hard way, by surviving the dot-com bubble.
-The frameworks they built afterward are multi-dimensional and ROI-first: data strategy, market fit, team, a credible path to return — algorithmic sophistication doesn't even make the front page anymore.
-The thesis has quietly inverted.
+Venture capitalists got their inoculation against technology hype the hard way, surviving the dot-com bubble.
+The frameworks they built afterward are multi-dimensional and ROI-first: data strategy, market fit, team, a credible path to return — algorithmic sophistication doesn't make the front page anymore.
 The question is no longer "is the AI impressive?"
 It's "does the AI move a number someone is willing to pay for?"

-In practice that resolves to three things I look for, in this order:
+In practice that resolves to three things I look for, in order:

 - A data moat, not an algorithm.
-VCs prize startups with access to unique, high-quality, scalable datasets — because the model is a commodity in eighteen months and the data isn't.
+VCs prize unique, high-quality, scalable datasets — the model is a commodity in eighteen months and the data isn't.

 - Unit economics that survive a spreadsheet.
-Revenue model, customer acquisition cost, contribution margin sit at the centre of the decision, not the architecture diagram.
+Revenue model, acquisition cost, contribution margin — not the architecture diagram.

 - Evidence a stranger can check.
-Independent benchmarks, customer case studies, signed contracts, real usage metrics — claims I can verify without taking the founder's word.
+Independent benchmarks, case studies, signed contracts — claims I can verify without the founder's word.

-I'll be honest about where my own bias sits, because it cuts both ways.
+I'll be honest about my own bias, because it cuts both ways.
 I love the engineering.
 Running a swarm of agents across a codebase is the most fun I've had building software in twenty years.
-Which is exactly why I don't trust myself in a demo, and why the investor reflex matters — it's the discipline that stops me funding the version of a product I'd enjoy building over the version a customer would pay for.
+Which is exactly why I don't trust myself in a demo — the investor reflex is the discipline that stops me funding the version of a product I'd enjoy building over the version a customer would pay for.

 Two companies that won by being boring

 UiPath didn't win VC backing with a flashy model.
-It won by handing enterprises immediate efficiency gains and cost reductions they could put on a spreadsheet inside a quarter.
-Databricks did the same with a unified analytics platform powering mission-critical infrastructure — not a better algorithm, a better outcome from the data a company already had.
-On the factory floor the same discipline shows up as 280% ROI over 18 months, with predictive maintenance cutting expenses 30–40% against reactive models.
+It won by handing enterprises efficiency gains and cost reductions they could put on a spreadsheet inside a quarter.
+Databricks did the same — not a better algorithm, a better outcome from the data a company already had.
+On the factory floor it shows up as 280% ROI over 18 months, predictive maintenance cutting expenses 30–40% against reactive models.

-The thread is almost embarrassingly simple.
-They started from a business problem and reached for technology only when the problem demanded it.
-The cool part of the technology was incidental.
+They all started from a business problem and reached for technology only when the problem demanded it.
+The cool part was incidental.

 When the technology leads, here's how it dies

-IBM Watson for Oncology — the $62 million number again — wasn't beaten by a better model.
-It was trained on hypothetical patient data and built as a showcase, so it gave unsafe treatment recommendations.
+IBM Watson for Oncology, trained on hypothetical patient data and built as a showcase, gave unsafe treatment recommendations.
 The sophistication was real; the clinical requirement was an afterthought.

-Amazon's AI recruiting tool systematically downgraded resumes containing the word "women," because it learned from a decade of biased hiring history.
-The model did exactly what it was trained to do.
-Fairness and legal exposure were the business requirements, and they were never in the spec.
+Amazon's AI recruiting tool downgraded resumes containing the word "women," having learned from a decade of biased hiring.
+Fairness and legal exposure were business requirements never in the spec.

-McDonald's drive-thru AI got shut down after years and millions because it misheard orders and frustrated customers.
-Excellent speech recognition met the actual operating conditions of a drive-thru and lost.
+McDonald's drive-thru AI got shut down after years and millions because it misheard orders.
+Excellent speech recognition met the real conditions of a drive-thru and lost.

-Air Canada's chatbot invented a bereavement-fare refund policy, a customer relied on it, and when the refund was denied a tribunal held the airline liable for what its bot said.
-A capable language model with no connection to the company's real rules didn't save money — it generated a legal liability.
+Air Canada's chatbot invented a bereavement-fare refund policy, a customer relied on it, and a tribunal held the airline liable.
+A capable model with no connection to the company's real rules generated a legal liability.

 The questions I ask before I believe a demo

 Peak Capital uses 31 questions to separate real AI ventures from theatre.
-You don't need all 31.
-You need the handful that a founder in love with their model can't answer without flinching.
-These are the ones I lean on — and they work just as well pointed inward, at your own roadmap, as they do across a pitch table.
+You don't need all 31, just the handful a founder in love with their model can't answer without flinching.
+They work just as well pointed inward, at your own roadmap, as across a pitch table.

 Start where the AI isn't.